C2SM/processing-chain/README.md

 > **Note**: Be sure to have spack initialized via
 > `source /project/g110/spack/user/daint/spack/share/spack/setup-env.sh`
-> before you run COSMO jobs.
+> before you run COSMO or ICON jobs.

 For ICON, type: